Ph.D. in Evolutionary Primatology

 The most up-to-date information will be in the E3B Handbook.
-New version to be posted in mid-November 2014.
+New version to be posted soon.
 Please click HERE for the current version.

 Columbia has offered a Ph.D. program in Evolutionary Primatology for nearly a decade.
 Many aspects of this program are coordinated with the New York Consortium in Evolutionary Primatology (NYCEP).
 NYCEP, a consortium of the City University of New York, Columbia University, New York University, the American Museum of Natural History, and the Wildlife Conservation Society, provides a multi-institutional venue for graduate training leading to the Ph.D., which emphasizes all aspects of the behavioral, morphological and evolutionary biology of primates.
 Course offerings in this program are coordinated across the NYCEP institutions.

 While in the past, this Ph.D. program was administered by the Anthropology Department, it is now housed within E3B.

 Six units of full-time residency (4 for students with